-Sensitive oxygen demand assays were conducted on filtered water samples over 5 day-incubation periods (BOD5 d).
-Total oxygen loss over the 5-day period was used as an indicator of relative DOM bioavailability.
+Sensitive oxygen demand assays were conducted on filtered water samples over 5 day incubation periods (BOD5d).
+Total oxygen loss over the 5 d period was used as an indicator of relative DOM bioavailability.
 Oxygen loss was converted into estimates of stream and river respiration, assuming a respiratory quotient of 1.
-Oxygen concentrations were measured using self-stirring BOD probes (YSI, ProOBOD, $\pm 0.1$ mg l-1) in triplicate glass BOD bottles (300 ml).
-Assays were run at room temperature (ca. 20 °C) and kept dark in-between measurements.
+Oxygen concentrations were measured using self-stirring BOD probes (YSI, ProOBOD, $\pm 0.1$ mg/L) in triplicate glass BOD bottles (300 mL).
+Assays were run at room temperature (~ 20 °C) and kept dark in-between measurements.